Nidhish-Agarwal/E-Commerce/README.md

 - Have added a button to the card in order to facitilate the delete function
 - Have used axios in frontend to tell backend to delete that particular product
 - After deletion fetching the rest of the products to update the home page

+## Milestone - 15

+In this milestone we have addd the navbar to our website

+### Key Features:

+- We have created a Navbar.jsx file in the navbar folder and exported it
+- The file has been imported in app.jsx file and added to the top of the routes so that the navbar would be seen on every page.
+- Have added the option to toggel navbar for smaller screens like mobile phones